mlcoursework/Internet-Speed-Tracker/README.md

 All the things.

 Exception and error handling.
 Break script to different modules.
 Stop using hard coded inputs.
 Better documentation.
 Some to-dos in the code itself.
 Package it all for practice?
-Learn how to check all dependencies are installed for practice?
+Learn how to check all dependencies are installed for practice (see requirements.txt)?

 ### Further Useful Resources